att-circ-contrl/NeuroCam/README.md

 is saved frame-by-frame to allow later analysis without motion-compression artifacts.

+**While this code is functional, there is a lot of room for improvement.**
-**This was written in a hurry and not re-factored.** There's a lot of room for improvement, and most of that will eventually happen, but refactoring NeuroCam is not presently the lab's top priority.
+This is documented in more detail in the "Idiosyncracies" section of this document and in the "TODO" documentation in the code folder.
+Most of these improvements will eventually happen, but refactoring NeuroCam is not presently the lab's top priority.

 The NeuroCam project is copyright (c) by Vanderbilt University, and is released under the Creative Commons Attribution-ShareAlike 4.0 International